popelier-group/ichor/docs/README.md

 Additionally, you will need to have the ichor packages installed.

-From the `docs` directory these are the sphinx commands to run to generate the .rst files and make the docs The default docs don't look too good, so will update them in the future :
+From the `docs` directory these are the sphinx commands to run to generate the .rst files automatically using `sphinx-apidoc`.
+Note that these `.rst` files do not actually contain the documentation but instead contains instructions on what to document.
+Then, when running `sphinx-build`, the `.rst` files are read and the Python code is executed to get the docstrings and make the documentation.
+Examples notebooks and other `.rst` pages to be displayed in the final documentation / website must be written manually.
+:

 ```